apache/activemq-artemis/docs/user-manual/en/ha.md

 ```

 The key difference from classic replication is that if `master` cannot reach any
-live server with its same nodeID, it's going straight to become live, while `primary`
+live server with its nodeID, it activates unilaterally.
-request it to the quorum provider, searching again for any existing live if
+With `primary`, the responsibilities of coordination are delegated to the quorum provider,
-the quorum provider is not available (eg connectivity loss, consensus absence) or
+there are no unilateral decisions.
+The `primary` will only activate when
-if there's another live broker with the same nodeID alive, in an endless loop.
+it knows that it has the most up to date version of the journal identified by its nodeID.

 In short: a started `primary` cannot become live without consensus.